-On Windows 10, the hard drive will eventually start experiencing errors and other problems, whether it is a traditional mechanical hard drive (HDD) or Solid-State Drive (SSD).
+On Windows 10, every hard drive will eventually start experiencing errors and other problems, whether it is a traditional mechanical hard drive (HDD) or Solid-State Drive (SSD).
 And the issues will always vary.
-For instance, Windows 10 may stop recognizing the drive.
+For example, Windows 10 may stop recognizing the storage.
 You may notice strange behaviors like a particular app locking up.
 You may encounter problems upgrading to a new version of Windows and other issues.

-Check Disk (chkdsk) is a tool that has been around for years, and its basic purpose is to scan the integrity of the file system on a partition and repair any logical errors.
-The tool can also scan and fix bad sectors if data did not write correctly or there is a physical problem with the drive.
+Check Disk (chkdsk) is a tool that has been around for years that can scan the integrity of the file system on a partition and repair any logical errors.
+The utility can also fix bad sectors if data does not write correctly or a physical problem with the drive exists.

 - Fix hard drive errors on Windows 10 with Control Panel